-14th February 2007 started much like any other Wednesday.
+It’s ten years on since 14th February 2007.
+The day started much like any other Wednesday.
 I got up and was getting ready for work.
 My Mum was in the kitchen making sandwiches for my Dad to take fishing.
-My Dad was busy sorting out his bait boxes and fishing tackle out.
+While my Dad was busy sorting out his bait boxes and fishing tackle out.
 It was my first Valentines Day as an adult without a boyfriend.
-I wasn't bothered though.
-I cheerfully reminded my Dad that he'd better get my mum a Valentine's card on his way to the pond, and he replied, "No chance"!
-(He wasn't a fan of the media hype surrounding Vday).
+I wasn’t bothered though.
+I cheerfully reminded my Dad that he’d better get my mum a Valentine’s card on his way to the pond, and he replied, “No chance”!
+(He wasn’t a fan of the media hype surrounding Vday).

-He left for the pond at 10ish, giving us a cheery wave and a "See you later", as he went.
+He left for the pond at 10ish, giving us a cheery wave and a “See you later”, as he went.
 I left for work not long afterwards.
 I was on my first break from 12.45-1pm, and as I made my way back to my desk, my mobile rang.
-It was my Mum, and it didn't ring for long so I assumed she had rang me by accident - something she did a lot.
+It was my Mum, and it didn’t ring for long so I assumed she had rang me by accident… Something she did a lot.
 I sat down and started taking customer calls.
-(I worked in an o2 call centre).
+(I worked in a call centre).

-As I walked to the car, I phoned my friend who works with my Dad's sister and got her to put my aunt on the phone so I could tell her what I knew.
+As I walked to the car, I phoned my friend who works with my Dad’s sister.
+She put my aunt on the phone so I could tell her what I knew.
 The drive to the hospital seemed to take hours.
 In reality, it probably took 20 minutes.
 I got to A&E and was shown to the relatives room.
-I expected to find my Mum and Sister in law in there, but most of my siblings were there too - except my Dad's son who lived 600+ miles away.
+I’d expected to find my Mum and Sister in law in there, but most of my siblings were there too.
+Except my Dad’s son who lived 600+ miles away.
 My sister in law explained my Dad had had a heart attack and stopped breathing.
 They had restarted his heart but were still working on him.

-I headed outside to phone my brother, hoping that he'd have enough time to get here in case the unimaginable happened.
-I was shocked to discover he and his wife were actually in Manchester, and he'd be with us within an hour.
-The doctors had stabilised my Dad enough for us to see him by this point, and I went in to see him.
+I headed outside to phone my brother… Hoping that he’d have enough time to get here in case the unimaginable happened.
+I was shocked to discover he and his wife were actually in Manchester, and he’d be with us within an hour.
+The doctors had stabilised my Dad enough for us to see him by this point.
+So I went in to see him.
 He was covered in wires and not responding.
-The doctor explained that although his heart was beating by itself, he'd been without oxygen for so long, it was unlikely he'd recover, and that once his heart stopped again, he'd pass away.
+The doctor explained that although his heart was beating by itself, he’d been without oxygen for so long, it was unlikely he’d recover, and that once his heart stopped again, he’d pass away.

-Distraught didn't cover it.
+Distraught didn’t cover it.
 They moved him up to this small side room, out of the way.
 There was enough room round the bed for 2 people to sit at a time.
 There was also a family room nearby, and we all took it in turns to sit with him and talk to him.
 I swear he was responding.
-He jumped when the door slammed closed and he squeezed my hand when I told him I loved him.
+Firstly, he jumped when the door slammed closed.
+Then he squeezed my hand when I told him I loved him.
 The doctor said he was brain dead though, and those things were a coincidence.

 The next few days passed in a blur.
 A blur of keeping busy, crying, passing out from exhaustion, crying, planning a funeral, crying and looking after my Mum.
-I remember reading out a poem at my Dad's funeral, but I couldn't tell you what it was now.
-I spent days trying to find the perfect one as well, but now the words have disappeared from my memory bank.
+I remember reading out a poem at my Dad’s funeral, but I couldn’t tell you what it was now.
+The days were spent trying to find the perfect one as well, but now the words have disappeared from my memory bank.